inspec/inspec-aws/docs/resources/aws_ssm_patch_baseline.md

 # aws_ssm_patch_baseline

-Use the `aws_ssm_patch_baseline` InSpec audit resource to test properties of the singular resource of AWS SSM PatchBaseline.
+Use the `aws_ssm_patch_baseline` InSpec audit resource to test properties of a single AWS Systems Manager (SSM) patch baseline.

-The AWS::SSM::PatchBaseline resource defines the basic information for an AWS Systems Manager patch baseline.
+The `AWS::SSM::PatchBaseline` resource defines the basic information for an AWS Systems Manager patch baseline.
 A patch baseline defines which patches are approved for installation on your instances.

 ## Syntax

-### Ensure that the baseline exists.
+Ensure that the baseline exists:

     describe aws_ssm_patch_baseline(baseline_id: 'BASELINE_ID') do
       it { should exist }